Velid/jacket-potato/docs/capistrano_setup.en.md

 ### Basic Capistrano & unicorn configuration for Rails

-This step-by-step guide is intended to be be used as a Github Issue description, feel free to copy everything below this line - it will show up as a checklist on your issue.
+This step-by-step guide is intended to be used as a Github Issue description, feel free to copy everything below this line - it will show up as a checklist on your issue.

 Just click that `Raw` button above to view markdown source.